hivtools/naomi_bot/README.md

 At the moment this is deployed on heroku and is posting with @r-ash personal account - we should update that.

+## Secrets

+This is using secrets stored on my local machine to run at the moment - we should move them into vault.

 ## Tests

 There is pretty minimal testing of this at the moment but tests can be run by running `pytest` from the repository root.